Thousands of people trapped in Australian coastal town by huge wildfires

 “Under the hot, dry windy conditions we’re expecting today there’s every chance we could see new fires start as a result of some of that activity,” Fitzsimmons said.

-Bushfires were also burning on the outskirts of Sydney, cloaking the harbor city in smoke ahead of planned New Year’s Eve celebrations, which authorities said would go ahead despite some public calls for them to be canceled in solidarity with fire-hit areas in New South Wales state.
+Bushfires were also burning on the outskirts of Sydney, cloaking the harbor city in smoke ahead of planned New Year’s Eve celebrations, which authorities said would go ahead despite some public calls for them to be canceled in solidarity with fire-hit areas in New South Wales.

 “Many of us have mixed feelings about this evening, but the important thing we take out of this is that we’re a resilient state,” NSW Premier Gladys Berejiklian told reporters.
 “I don’t want to take a second away from the deep sense of loss and tragedy many people are feeling across the state.”